ritchieng/ritchieng.github.io/index.md

 type: homepage
 ---
 ## Hello!
 Currently I am leading artificial intelligence with my colleagues in [ensemblecap.ai](https://ensemblecap.ai/), an AI hedge fund based in Singapore.
-I am also an NVIDIA Deep Learning Institute instructor enabling developers, data scientists, and researchers leverage on deep learning to solve the most challenging problems.
-In my leisure time, I dive into computer vision research, in particular Visual Question Answering (VQA) with researchers in NUS and MILA.
+I am also an [NVIDIA Deep Learning Institute instructor](https://www.facebook.com/nus.nvidia/) enabling developers, data scientists, and researchers leverage on deep learning to solve the most challenging problems.
+Also, I'm into natural language processing (NLP) research with researchers in [NUS](http://www.nextcenter.org/) and [MILA](https://mila.quebec/en/).

 My passion for enabling anyone to leverage on deep learning has led to the creation of [Deep Learning Wizard](https://www.deeplearningwizard.com/) where I have taught and still continue to teach thousands of students in more than 60 countries around the world.